Companies across the globe experience more than one million phishing attacks each year (source). Let that sink in.

 It’s important to note, that if at any point you do fall victim to a phishing attack, report it immediately to all parties involved.
 This includes any companies, users, accounts, or websites.
 The quicker you take action the less damage the attacker can do.

-Phishing and ZoomInfo Customers
+Phishing Guide for ZoomInfo Customers

 Unfortunately, ZoomInfo customers have recently been the target of phishing attempts.
 When you have something worth stealing, there will be someone out there who tries to steal it—including our contact data.
 Attackers have been reaching out to our customers in an attempt to get their login credentials and other personal information.
 We have included examples below.